 - The road to Damascus did not go Saul’s way because it wasn’t supposed to – Acts 9:1-31

-- What seemed like an impossible barrier to the cause of Christ ended up being the catalyst to spreading the gospel around the world
+- What seemed like an impossible barrier to the cause of Christ ended up being the catalyst for spreading the gospel around the world

 - Peter’s story of discovering the path he was on was not the path of God – Acts 10